The Most and Least Volatile Currency Pairs in 2019

 The volatility of the major currency pairs is much lower.
 Only GBP/USD, USD/JPY and USD/CAD move for more than 100 points per day.
 EUR/USD turned out to be the least volatile currency pair.

-As for the cross rates, GBP/NZD, GBP/AUD, GBP/JPY, and GBP/CAD refer to the currency pairs with highest volatility.
+As for the cross rates, GBP/NZD, GBP/AUD, GBP/JPY, and GBP/CAD are the currency pairs with highest volatility.
 All of them move for more than 200 points per day on average.

 EUR/CHF, CAD/CHF, AUD/CHF and EUR/GBP differ like less volatility Forex pairs among the cross rates.
 The amplitude of their movements doesn’t exceed 90 points per day.